-What Is Sleep Anxiety?
+What Is Nighttime Anxiety?

-Sleep anxiety involves the anxious thoughts you may feel before going to bed, many of which involve unease, nervousness and worry.
+Nighttime anxiety involves the anxious thoughts you may feel before going to bed, many of which involve unease, nervousness and worry.
 While there are dozens of tasks to occupy your cognitive functions during the day, your brain can often struggle to keep itself busy at night, thus resorting to any anxious emotions and thoughts.

-Sleep anxiety could become an endless cycle of stress and poor sleep.
+Anxiety can lead to an endless cycle of stress and poor sleep.
 If you often experience nighttime anxiety, it may be hard to tell whether you’re having trouble sleeping because you’re anxious or you’re feeling anxious because you can’t sleep.